 The software market is going to be hotly contested.
-Those companies who are able to produce software and hardware have the ability to try to monopolize, but the truth is, no one company is going to be able to make software, hardware, and deal with the data and communications thereof… over international borders.
-Therefore, I predict several good size companies in each category with strong relationships of exclusivity between a few – and those who work with one another will do better.
+Those companies who are able to produce software and hardware have the ability to monopolize, but the truth is no one company is going to be able to make software, hardware and deal with the data and communications thereof…over international borders.
+Therefore, I predict several good size companies in each category with strong relationships of exclusivity between a few, and those who work with one another will do better.

 What about the top devices?

-There are many already and countless more in development.
+There is many already and countless more in development.

-How about buying some of these devices.
-Well, have a look at websites of the leading companies in the fields as per list above, most offer direct sales, otherwise visit one of the many specialist websites in the field like: http://iotlist.co/
+How about buying some of these devices?
+Well, have a look at websites of the leading companies in the fields as per the list above.
+Most offer direct sales, otherwise visit one of the many specialist websites in the field like: https://iotlist.co/

-Would WE (people) be assimilated like the borg if at some point it is deemed we would become useful sensory devices to the network?
+Would we, the people, be assimilated like the borg if, at some point, it were deemed that we would become useful sensory devices to the network?

-For those of you who don’t know, humans have 5 main senses: vision, hearing, smell, touch and taste… that all use a single nerve system in our bodies to relay information in forms of electrical pulses … so it is easy enough to plug in and use our bodies as input devices… we even have some of our additional sensors like temperature, body position, balance sensors and even blood acidity sensors.
-Useful stuff to some industries I’m sure.
+For those of you who don’t know, humans have five main senses; vision, hearing, smell, touch and taste.
+All of which use a single nerve system in our bodies to relay information by way of electrical pulses.
+So, it is easy enough to plug in and use our bodies as input devices.
+We even have other sensors like temperature, body position, balance sensors and even blood acidity sensors.
+Useful stuff to some industries, I’m sure.

-But of course, this will never happen.
-We are humans … we have souls!
-We are Sentient…
+Of course, this will never happen.
+We are humans.
+We have souls.
+We are sentient.

-Before you agree this could never happen, I want you to remember one thing….
-IoT is driven by corporates….
-For now anyway.
-Hitting home and supporting a counter opinion, consider as I left London on completion of this article, The Tories (British political party) voted that animals can't feel pain… this is now part of the EU bill ….
+Before you agree with me that this would never happen, remember one thing.
+I.o.T is driven by corporates…for now, anyway.
+Hitting home and supporting a counter opinion, as I left London on completion of this article, the Tories, a British political party, voted that animals can’t feel pain.
+This is part of the EU bill now.

-So if we can vote animals to not have feelings, I don’t see how what I am proposing is not possible.
+So, if we can vote that animals don’t have feelings, I don’t see that what I’m proposing is not possible.

 Money matters.
-So, instead of having to build devices, let’s just plug in the 7 billion new devices already all over the globe, oh, and these devices can heal and maintain themselves.
-And why stop there, why only use living people … why not put the dead to work!
-A.I. will be the new U.I.
+So, instead of having to build devices, let’s just plug-in the 7 billion new devices already available all over the globe.
+Oh, and these devices can heal and maintain themselves.
+Why stop there, why only resort to the living.
+Why not put the dead to work as well.
+A.I will be the new U.I.

-One day, maybe we can transfer our minds onto this network and never die… but perhaps never live either?
+Perhaps one day we will be able to transfer our minds into this network and never die…but perhaps never liver either?

-Maybe it is just me, but I have some people in my life who might very well accept a payment or two for loaning a few of their sensory organs to a computer once a month to help with their income.
+Perhaps it is just me, but I know a few people who might very well accept a payment or two for lending a few of their sensory organs to a computer once a month to help with their income.

 So, is this the last Christmas?

-Will we need to travel, have sex?
+Will we need to travel?
+Have sex?
 Eat?
-Will we have a job?
+Will we have jobs?
 Surely this can all be automated?

-What could be more efficient than not having a ‘need’ to have to create a solution for?
+What could be more efficient than not having a ‘need’ to have to create a solution?

-Sounds like this is the start of a God complex really.
+It sounds like this is the start of a God complex brewing.

-Then, I do believe that the IoT is going to have a profound influence on our well-being, with specific reference to medical access and advances.
-We will certainly live healthier lives.
-We should have more time for friends, and for family.
-We should be spending less money.
-We should be using less natural resources.
-Life should be improved by the IoT.
+I do believe that the Internet of Things will have a profound influence on our wellbeing, with specific reference to medical access and advances.
+We will most definitely live healthier lives.
+We’ll have more time for friends and family.
+We’d likely spend less money.
+We’d use less natural resources.
+Life will likely be improved by the I.o.T.
 Let’s keep a moral eye on its development and progress.
-Make sure there is no abuse or use of our data and the information we offer to 3rd parties … who might use it against us for a payout… gosh, imagine if our insurance companies started to track our car driving habits through IoT, and then shared the information with the traffic department, who then in turn decided to take our drivers licence away… or, facebook marketing, or even google, using data to sell adverts ….
-As we book into hospital for a terminal illness our own hospital bed shares our information with the IoT and suddenly we getting e-mails on funeral cover?
+Make sure there is no abuse or use of our data and information we offer third-parties, which might be used against us for pay-outs.
+Gosh, imagine if our insurance companies started tracking our driving habits with I.o.T and shared the information with the traffic department, which ends with our licences being taken away.
+Imagine if Facebook or Google used data to sell adverts.
+What about booking into hospital because of a terminal illness and our hospital beds share the information with I.o.T and suddenly we receive emails about funeral cover.

-One thing repeated by just about every Keynote Speaker at the conference was security.
+One thing that was repeated by just about every keynote speaker at the conference was security.
 It is a real risk.
 So, let’s really keep an eye on our digital information and those storing it.

-Another regular sentiment shared on how the Internet of Things has helped companies make money, by becoming more efficient.
-An example was General Motors, who moved their production times from 18 months to 2 months, oh wait, that’s wrong… 18 months to TWO WEEKS!
-Saving 200 million dollars…
+Another regular sentiment that was shared was how the Internet of Things has helped companies make money by becoming more sufficient.
+One good example was how General Motors moved their production times from eighteen months to two months.
+Wait, that’s wrong, it was moved from eighteen months to two WEEKS, saving 200 million dollars.

-The IoT is not however just for the large corporates.
-Something I picked up as an opportunity for SMMEs is where a client might normally use one large supplier (company), they now have the option to use many smaller suppliers to reduce costs further, and this is possible because of integration.
+The I.o.T is not, however, just for large corporates.
+Something I picked up on as an opportunity for SMMEs is that where a client might normally use one large supplier, they now have the option to use many smaller suppliers to reduce costs further, and this is possible because of integration.
 Everyone is able to talk to one another.

-IoT is moving humans and corporates into real time data… and in some case, it is even predicting the future.
+I.o.T is moving humans and corporates into real time data, and, in some cases, it is even predicting the future.
 We can almost fix something before it is broken…

-The rate we gather information is increasing… 5G is coming!
-The way we store information is changing….
-But so what?
-Processing data on the IoT is going to be big business in the future.
-It is great having information.. but how it is interpreted and used is going to be where the big money comes.
+The rate at which we gather information is increasing.
+5G is coming!
+The way we store information is changing, but so what?
+Processing data on the I.o.T is going to be big business in the future.
+It is great having information, but how it is interpreted and used is going to be where the big money comes.

 Look out for E-sim ….

-Note how IoT is also influencing entire business mythology on a global scale.
-Did you know, light bulbs use to be leased, not bought?
-The same is going to happen to many things we use to buy to own.
-We have come full circle now… business appears to be moving from a liner business model, back to circular.
+Note how I.o.T is also influencing entire business mythologies on a global scale.
+Did you know that light bulbs used to be leased not bought?
+The same thing is going to happen to many of the things we buy to own.
+We have come full circle now; business appears to be moving from a liner business model back to circular.
 Why buy when you can borrow and not have to repair and replace?

 You can see this practice evolving with car manufacturers.
-I predict, work horse cars in the future will never be owned, but instead leased.
+I predict that work horse cars in the future will never be owned but, instead, leased.

-Do you think in 2017 we don’t know how to make a washing machine last?
+Do you think that in 2017 we don’t know how to make a washing machine last?
 Of course we do.
-Do they last longer than 5 years… no… they break!
+Do they last more than five years?
+No, they break.
 Why?
-So you can be sold another one!
+So you can be sold another one.

-This is going to change, because companies will now want a relationship with you, so they can make more money off you over a longer period of time.
+This is going to change, because companies will now want a relationship with you so that they can make more money off you over a longer period of time.

-Changes are being brought on by the consumer demanding efficiency, ease, reduced costs.
+Changes are being brought on by the consumer demanding efficiency, ease and reduced costs.

-In the future, your washing machine will trade itself in for the newer version and have it delivered with a free box of fabric softener… without any effort from you.
+In the future your washing machine will trade itself in for the newer version and will be delivered with a free box of fabric softener…without any effort from you.

-I don’t think this will be our last Christmas, but what we understand any a religious holiday to be, or what we believe to be personal and important to us as individuals, or even private information is at risk of manipulation and abuse by the Internet of Things which essentially and in my opinion has no morals.
-Let’s keep our humanity and all our quirks safeguarded against this new and officiant Internet of Things… let it be perfect, and a tool for us.
+I don’t think this will be our last Christmas but what we understand any religious holiday to be, or what we believe to be personal and important to us as individuals.
+Nor do I believe that our private information is at risk of manipulation and abuse by the Internet of Things, which is essentially, in my opinion, immoral.
+Let’s hold on to our humanity and keep all our quirks safeguarded against this new and efficient Internet of Things.
+Let it be perfect and a tool for us.